duncand0nuts/AudioBackup/README.md

 The proposed design starts with a recursive directory traversal from the root of a target disk.
 The relevant files will be identified by extension, and their paths will be added to a queue.
-A thread will fetch paths from the queue and copy them to a specified backup location.
+A thread will fetch paths from the queue and copy the files to a specified backup location.

 # Implementation